 Location: Port Antonio, Jamaica

 Day 36.
 Our third day in Jamaica was quite eventful and full of fun.
 After a delicious breakfast consisting of breakfast burritos, everybody fell into the normal routine of cleaning the boat just like we do after every meal.
 Then it was time for SLD.
-Being the skipper, you are generally given a briefing of what we are doing for the day but today was quite mysterious.
+Being the skipper, you are generally given a briefing of what we are doing for the day, but today was quite mysterious.
 I was not told what we would be doing for our SLD class, only that we needed long pants and water.
-Being in an island climate, everyone was instantly asking questions as to why we would need long pants.
-Ian, our SLD instructor, had planned his class on an abandoned island near the Errol Flynn marina where we our staying.
+Being on an island climate, everyone was instantly asking questions as to why we would need long pants.
+Ian, our SLD instructor, had planned his class on an abandoned island near the Errol Flynn marina where we are staying.
 Once on the island, we were given further information.
-We were to split into our watch teams for a team building exercise.
-This team building exercise was a scavenger hunt that took us all over this beautiful, yet kind of creepy island.
-We were told there was treasure at the end for the winning watch team, so we all the teams were desperate to win the hunt.
-As it turns out, there was no treasure, the “treasure” was bragging rights as the best watch team for the day.
-After a wonderful class we were allowed to set out and explore Port Antonio.
+We were to split into our watch teams for a team-building exercise.
+This team-building exercise was a scavenger hunt that took us all over this beautiful yet kind of creepy island.
+We were told there was treasure at the end for the winning watch team, so all the teams were desperate to win the hunt.
+As it turns out, there was no treasure; the “treasure” was bragging rights as the best watch team for the day.
+After a wonderful class, we were allowed to set out and explore Port Antonio.
 Some people went around looking for adventure, but some crew-mates and I went for some pizza at a local Italian joint (we have had our fill of jerk chicken for the time being) and also went to a cool little craft market on the other side of town.
-Following our exploration, just about everyone returned to the boat to do some classwork that is due quite soon.
-After a dinner of “casserole” (it was really good but more of a potato bake), we finished out our day with a marine biology class led by Steve.
-We leave tomorrow for the Grand Cayman’s and I’m sure we are all hoping for some strong wind and nice sailing.
+Following our exploration, just about everyone returned to the boat to do some classwork that was due quite soon.
+After a dinner of “casserole” (it was really good but more of a potato bake), we finished our day with a marine biology class led by Steve.
+We leave tomorrow for the Grand Caymans, and I’m sure we are all hoping for some strong wind and nice sailing.